r-cryptocurrency/moon-pixelmap-frontend-nextjs/README.md

 # Moon Pixel Map Frontend (Next.js)

 This is the Next.js frontend for the Moon Pixel Map application.
-It allows users to view the pixel map, connect their wallets, see their owned pixels, and interact with a chat feature.
+It allows users to view the pixel map, connect their wallets, see their owned pixels, and interact with a real-time chat feature.

 ## Project Status

-This project is currently under initial development.
+🚀 **Production Ready** (as of December 10, 2025)
+- All core features implemented and tested
+- Mobile-responsive design
+- Full error handling with error boundaries
+- Real-time chat with shared WebSocket connection
+- Robust image validation and processing

 ## Tech Stack

-*   Next.js 14 (with App Router)
+*   Next.js 15.3.2 (with App Router)
+*   React 19
-*   TypeScript
+*   TypeScript 5
-*   Tailwind CSS
+*   Tailwind CSS 4.1.7
 *   ESLint
-*   Reown AppKit + Wagmi v2 + Viem (for wallet connection)
+*   Reown AppKit + Wagmi v2.15.3 + Viem (for wallet connection)
-*   WebSocket (native WebSocket API for real-time chat)
+*   WebSocket (native API for real-time chat with auto-reconnect)
+*   ethers.js v6.14.1 (blockchain interaction)

 ## Prerequisites